 The Memorial Reception Committee offers tangible caring at a time of grief and loss.
 Preparing a delicious “Silver Tea” after a funeral nourishes both body and soul.
 The committee relies on the talent of so many of our members who bake, make sandwiches, or volunteer to pour tea and coffee-and we are never disappointed.
 Equally adept at receptions from twenty-five to two hundred, this group offers a true labor of love.

-This group warmly welcomes all who come through the doors of Saint Mary’s, writes notes to visitors, often accompanies them to coffee hour and introduces them to more Saint Marians.
-The Welcoming Committee also sponsors delightful social events three times a year at members’ homes, where the newly-arrived and the well-established can enjoy one another’s company.
+This group warmly welcomes all who are new to Saint Mary’s.
+This team sponsors delightful social events three times per year at members’ homes, where the newly-arrived and the well-established may meet and get to know one another.

 Coordinator: Mary Ann McLean

-The Pastoral Visitors visit members who are ill, in the hospital, homebound, or otherwise have need of pastoral care.
-Some members are licensed Eucharistic Visitors who bring Holy Communion.
-The group meets monthly with Deacon Christine Bennett.
+The Pastoral Visitors visit members who are ill, in the hospital, homebound, or otherwise have need of Christian care and support.
+Some members are licensed Eucharistic Visitors who bring Holy Communion to the ill and homebound.

-These 19 people pray daily for parishioners and friends whose names have been given to them.
+This group of people commit to pray daily for parishioners and friends whose names (and needs) have been shard with them.
 They pray for people nearby and far away and for the concerns of the larger world.

 Coordinator: Ginny Stelk

-Saint Mary’s “Souper Supper” provides nutritional and spiritual nourishment to 80-100 members of the greater Portland community twice a month.
+Saint Mary’s “Souper Supper” provides nutritional and spiritual nourishment to 60-100 members of the greater Portland community on the 2nd & 4th Fridays of each month from 5 – 7pm.
 There is no charge for this meal.
-This Outreach effort is supported largely through sales of specialty ground coffee to Saint Mary’s parishioners.
+This Outreach effort is supported largely through sales of specialty bags of Coffee By Design coffee to Saint Mary’s parishioners.
+New people are always needed to join the Souper Supper team.

 Coordinator: Jennifer Gregg

-St. Elizabeth’s Essentials Pantry is a welcoming, no-barrier program of distribution of non-food essentials to the most needy among us, regardless of religious affiliation.
-The pantry is opened every Tuesday from 9 to 11am in the Lower Parish Hall of the Cathedral Church of Saint Luke, Portland.
+Formerly known as St. Elizabeth’s Essentials Pantry, this is a welcoming, no-barrier program of distribution of non-food essentials (i.e., clothes, household items) to the needy people in the Portland area, regardless of religious affiliation.
+The Center is open every Tuesday from 9 to 11am in the Lower Parish Hall of the Cathedral Church of Saint Luke, Portland.
+Saint Marians assist with the distribution once every 6 weeks.

 Coordinators: Betsy Elliman and Judith Brooks

-Ushers greet and assist parishioners and visitors as they arrive for Sunday worship, count and record the number of people present, distribute the weekly leaflet, collect and present the offering and oblations during the service, and straighten up the church after each service.
-In addition to Sunday mornings, our ushers really “earn their wings” during Christmas and Easter, where people quite literally line the walls and it is “standing-room only”!
+Ushers greet and assist parishioners and visitors as they arrive for Sunday worship, count and record the number of people present, distribute the weekly bulletin, collect and present the offering during the service, and straighten up the church after each liturgy.
+In addition to Sunday mornings, our ushers really “earn their wings” during Christmas and Holy Week, where people quite literally line the walls and it is “standing-room only”!

 Chair: Jack Heinzman

-The annual Bridge-a-Thon happens every spring (May 29, 2015) and is a wonderful afternoon of bridge, and other card games with conversation and delicious tea snacks.
+Bridge-a-Thon happens in Spring (usually May) and is a wonderful afternoon of bridge, and other 4-person card games with conversation and delicious tea snacks.

-is a wonderful summer event for parishioners and friends to experience S. Mary’s in a relaxed, informal, family-friendly setting.
+Saint Mary’s Lobster Bake & Auction is typically held on the second Saturday in August.
+It is a wonderful summer event for parishioners and friends to experience S. Mary’s in a relaxed, informal, family-friendly setting.
 We welcome new members to the committee to plan this fundraising event.
+This is a large and important event for our parish family.

-The Sparkles Season starts on the First Sunday of Advent.
-Our purpose and hope is to welcome the community to S. Mary’s and to provide an opportunity for all members of the parish to come together in work and play as we await the Christmas season.
-Sparkles events always include: The Memorial & Celebration Tree Lighting on thanksgiving Eve; Advent Lessons and Carols, (Sunday of Advent 1), The Sparkles Fair (Saturday of Advent 2, Dec.
-3, 2016), Caroling, and a Sparkles Concert (Sunday of Advent 3) with gala reception.
+Sparkles is what Saint Mary’s does during the Advent season!
+The purpose and hope is to welcome the broader community to St. Mary’s and to provide an opportunity for all members of the parish to come together in work and play as we prepare for Christmas.
+Sparkles events always include: Advent 1: Advent Lessons & Carols, Advent Wreath Workshop & Kyros Memorial Tree Lighting; Advent 2: Sparkles Fair & Boutique plus a Bake & Cookie Walk; Advent 3: All Parish Caroling, and Schola Concert followed by a gala reception.

 And there’s always an opportunity for more!